 “Artificial Intelligence, deep learning, machine learning — whatever you’re doing if you don’t understand it — learn it.
 Because otherwise, you’re going to be a dinosaur within three years.” - Mark Cuban

 As mentioned earlier, It’s impossible to look into the future and not see AI as being a driving force behind economic growth in one capacity or another.
-There is a tremendous growing need for businesses in all industries to adapt to AI and machine learning, and that means they’re going to need machine learning engineers who can lead them into the future.
+There is a tremendous growing need for businesses in all industries to adapt to AI and machine learning, and that means they’re going to need machine learning professionals who can lead them into the future.

 In 2016, machine learning was a $1.03 billion industry.
 By 2022, that number is expected to grow to $8.81 billion.
 Machine learning is moving well past being a niche area of computer science.
 The average person encounters some form of machine learning practically daily, often without realizing it.
 This alone illustrates how entrenched machine learning already is in our lives and the potential for it to enrich our lives further.

-Machine learning has experienced exponential growth in recent years, and there’s currently a demand for machine learning engineers that can help companies throughout various industries identify opportunities for implementation of the technology and the most effective, profitable ways to use it.
+Machine learning has experienced exponential growth in recent years, and there’s currently a demand for machine learning professionals that can help companies throughout various industries identify opportunities for implementation of the technology and the most effective, profitable ways to use it.
 Machine learning is becoming so important that many companies are seeking to fill their range of IT positions with individuals who bring a background or experience with machine learning to the table.

 Life as a Machine Learning Engineer

 Careers as a machine learning engineer are quickly becoming one of the most sought-after positions in the IT field.
 More companies are adopting AI technologies, including machine learning, and even more plan on doing so within the next five years.
 This means they’re going to be looking to bring on machine learning engineers that will help them acclimate to the new technologies and integrate them more efficiently into their operations.